Computing Technology for Math Excellence Logo

 Daily Planning--the Teaching Schema for Master Learners Model (TSML)

-Jane Pollock (2007) discusses the TSML model for designing daily lessons.
+Jane Pollock (2007) discussed the TSML model for designing daily lessons.
 There are six components with feedback of varying types (verbal, non-verbal or written), voices (self-reflection, peer, and teacher), and opportunities being a floating step incorporated throughout (p.
 64):

 1. Set the learning goal/benchmarks or objectives (GO).
 Identify the benchmark(s) as declarative or procedural, and break it down into the daily objective(s).